webyrd/clpset-environment-experiments/relational-interp/README.md

 simplify each answer produced to see if there is a simpler answer that subsumes it, for which the computation should also succeed.

+?
+Can `normalize-set`, which is used in normalization tests in ../lib/clpset-miniKanren/clpset-tests.scm, be useful in reification or the fancier run interfaces, especially for removing duplicate answers or for subsumption detection or answer simplification/canonicalization?

 * implement an interpreter with a non-empty initial environment containing `cons`, `list`, etc.